jamii/imp/diary.md

   maximum time:     22.87 ms (88.64% GC)
 ```

-That's about 25x faster than postgres.
+That's about 20x faster than postgres and 320x faster than the original.
 Maybe I should go ahead and write a factorizing compiler?